 When going to a church service, both men and women must wear clothes that cover below the knee.
 Suitable attire is a collared shirt and pants for the men and a knee-length skirt for the women.
-Avoid wearing all-white and hats in church, as these have religious meaning for the locals.

 Sunday Etiquette in Niue